 - There are two options perform a nonauthoritative restore of AD DS and an authoritative restore of SYSVOL:

-- Perform a full server recovery and then then force an authoritative synchronization of SYSVOL.
+- Perform a full server recovery and then force an authoritative synchronization of SYSVOL.
 For detailed procedures, see Performing a full server recovery and Perform an authoritative synchronization of DFSR-replicated SYSVOL.